BettKev/CareConnect/README.md

 CareConnect is a web application designed to register and monitor Persons with Disabilities (PWD).
 This application provides a user-friendly interface for tracking and managing data related to PWD, ensuring accessibility and inclusivity.

 # Table of Contents
-Features
+1. Features
-Technologies Used
+2. Technologies Used
-Installation
+3. Installation
-Usage
+4. Usage
-Contributing
+5. Contributing
-License
+6. License

 # Features
 User registration for Persons with Disabilities.

 Monitoring capabilities for tracking health and social data.

 User-friendly interface with accessible design.

 Responsive layout for mobile and desktop views.

 # Technologies Used
 HTML - Structure of the web application.

 CSS - Styling and layout.

 JavaScript - Interactivity and data handling.

-React (or any other framework/library you are using) - Front-end development.
+Bootstrap - Front-end development.

 API - Fetching and managing data (if applicable).

 # Installation